 I would have made lumpiang ubod last night had not my daughter, her voice hoarse from a bad cold, asked that I make Vietnamese spring rolls instead.
 And instead of the chicken and asparagus soup that I had lined up, my husband asked if we couldn’t have miso soup instead.
 So, my planned menu went awry, I had to rush dinner and wasn’t able to take photos of the Vietnamese spring rolls.
 Next time, I will — I still have a pack of rice paper and all the rest of the ingredients.

 For this morning’s lumpiang ubod (breakfast, believe it or not), I made the wrappers myself.
-If you recall, I posted an entry on how to make crepe-like spring roll wrappers.
+Yes, there is a separate post on how to make crepe-like spring roll wrappers.
 I tweaked the proportions of the ingredients a bit and this morning’s lumpia wrapper turned out a dozen times better — thinner, lighter and softer.

 - 500 g. of ubod